Torquay: Name

 Torquay's name originates in its being the quay of the ancient village of Torre.
 In turn, Torre takes its name from the tor, the extensively quarried remains of which can be seen by the town's Lymington Road.
 The original name was thus Torrequay, then Torkay, Torkey and Tor Quay, before the words were joined in Torquay.

 History

 The area comprising modern Torquay has been inhabited since Paleolithic times.
-Hand axes found in Kents Cavern have been dated as 40,000 years old, and a maxilla fragment, known as Kents Cavern 4, may be the oldest example of a modern human in Europe, dating back to 37,000–40,000 years ago.
+Hand axes found in Kents Cavern have been dated as 40,000 years old and a maxilla fragment, known as Kents Cavern 4, may be the oldest example of a modern human in Europe, dating back 37,000–40,000 years.